Rangers take lead early, hold off Athletics

 apiece.

-2/3 innings, leaving with two runners on in the seventh.
-He allowed three runs
+6 2/3 innings, leaving with two runners on in the seventh.
+He allowed three

 The Athletics took a 1-0 lead in the first inning on Mark Canha's two-out RBI